-Pressing when viewing a recalled image displays the Recall menu (shown left).
+Pressing F1 when viewing a recalled image displays the Recall menu (shown to the left).
 This presents six options:

-- Cursor displays the Cursor menu for selecting the cursor function (§ 2.1). - Palette displays a menu of available color palettes (§ 1.5.8). - Show toggles between the IR image and visible light image. - Save creates a derived image (see 5.4.1). - Target displays the Target menu (§ 4.2). - BT measurements displays the measurements associated with this image from connected Bluetooth devices (if any) (§ 7).
+- Cursor displays the Cursor menu for selecting the cursor function (§ 3.1). - Palette displays a menu of available color palettes (§ 2.4.8). - Show toggles between the IR image and visible light image. - Save creates a derived image (see below). - Target displays the Target menu (§ 4.2). - BT measurements displays the measurements associated with this image from connected Bluetooth devices (if any) (§ 6).